Straw-bale Structural Insulated Panel (SIP) Construction

 This project came about as a culmination of our client’s need for an affordable house and our desire to delve deeper into the industry sustainable design.
 As a group of students, we jumped at the chance to work alongside professionals and design our first house!
 Here are the results of our endeavour:

-COMPLETED PROJECT
+PROJECT COMPLETED

 Our final conceptualized design fulfills our client’s call for affordability, ease of construction, and sustainability within the home’s environmental context.
 We researched and consulted with multiple design and engineering firms before settling on a structurally insulated panel (SIP) system that uses straw-bale as the main insulation material.